 He/She loves me… he/she loves me not.

 A cute game, but maybe not a great way to tell if your partner really loves and respects you.
-Fear not, relationship coach Mat Boggs has a few ideas.
+Fear not, relationship coach Mat Boggs has a few ideas about how you can do that.
 Boggs says that if your relationship has these 7 traits, you can relax… you’re in a loving relationship.

 - You both make and keep agreements.